compose-spec/compose-spec/build.md

 ## Publishing built images

 The Compose implementation with Build support SHOULD offer an option to push built images to a registry.
 When doing so, it MUST NOT try to push service images without an `image` attribute.
-The Compose implementation SHOULD warn user about the missing `Image` attribute which prevent images being pushed.
+The Compose implementation SHOULD warn users about the missing `Image` attribute which prevent images being pushed.

 The Compose implementation MAY offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
 In such cases, the resulting Compose configuration is considered to have a valid `image`